Peugeot 104: 1980 facelift

 The 1980 facelift was minor, with model designations changing in line with other vehicles in the Peugeot line-up.
 However, a 1.2-litre engine was now also offered (in the SR), with the same power as the lesser 1.1.

 1982 facelift

-This facelift incorporated smaller headlights, a new grille and rear light clusters that included reversing lights.
+This facelift incorporated smaller headlights, a new grille and for the 5-door hatchback rear light clusters that included reversing lights.
 The amount of chrome trim was reduced and generally replaced by black plastic.
 At the end of summer, the ZS coupé variant was given an 80 PS 1,360 cc engine to improve its performance.
 The existing 72 PS version remained on sale at a lower price until the 1984 model year was introduced.
 The power gain was achieved by using two carburetors rather than one double-barrel unit.